1LioNN/CaRnS/doc/sprint2/PB.md

 Difficulty: 8 Story Points

 Priority: 3

 ---
-As **Buyer/Renter**, I want to view all vehicle listings so that I can compare the options available

-*Criteria of Success*
-- View all available listings currently available in the DB

-Difficulty: 5 Story Points

-Priority: 1

----
 As **Buyer/Renter**, I want to filter vehicle listings so that I find listings that match my preferences